pn1616/amfoss_tasks/task-02/README.md

 # Lessgo Hugo

-- You can find the readme file in the blogs category in the far right corner of the website.
+- You can find the readme file in the 'blogs' category in the far right corner of the navigation bar of the website.

 - Site link: https://pn1616.github.io/